dzurikmiroslav/esp32-evse/README.md

 ## Donations

-esp32-evse firmware is free, but costs money to develop harware and time to develop software.
+ESP32 EVSE firmware is free, but costs money to develop harware and time to develop software.
 This gift to the developer would demonstrate your appreciation of this software & hardware and help its future development.

 [![GitHub Sponsors](https://img.shields.io/badge/donate-GitHub_Sponsors-blue)](https://github.com/sponsors/dzurikmiroslav)